Judge’s video tape: What three top legal experts say

 According to the experts, the defence council needs to submit the video tapes of Judge Arshad Malik as fresh evidence.
 If the video tape proves genuine and authentic it will have a great impact on the case against former premier Nawaz Sharif.

-Talking to The News, Justice (retd) Wajihuddin Ahmed said there is already a precedent about such incident and if a judge admits that he has given the verdict under pressure then the judgment can be quashed.
+Talking to The News Justice (R) Wajihuddin Ahmed said there is already a precedent about such incident and if a judge admits that he has given the verdict under pressure then the judgement can be quashed.

-“If we take the previous precedent in view (justice Qayum audio tape’s leak) the Supreme Court of Pakistan adopted the second course of action-- quashing the previous judgment.
-However, it all depends upon the judges who are hearing the appeal,” said Justice (retd) Wajih.
+“If we take the previous precedent in view (justice Qayum audio tape’s leak) the Supreme Court of Pakistan adopted the second course of action-- quashing the previous judgement.
+However, it all depends upon the judges who are hearing the appeal,” said Justice (R) Wajih.

 He said the judiciary has to think because serious questions have been raised.
 The courts have to take their decisions without taking any pressure from outside; otherwise, these kind of incident will keep happening.